katelynbillings/RepData_PeerAssessment2/StormAnalysis.md

 stormData$crop.exp <- as.numeric(as.character(stormData$crop.exp))
 ```

-Let's make sure the property and crop exponents were successfully reassigned:
+A verification that the property and crop exponents were successfully
+reassigned:

 ```r